Best Slow Cooker Pot Roast with Vegetables

 Thank you to Sprouts Farmers Market for sponsoring this post

 Much of what goes on in my kitchen draws from cultures all over the globe.
-These days, the dishes of my childhood are on the back burner (like my best slow cooker pot roast) as I gravitate towards more adventurous shores.
-I crave foods I’d never even heard of as a child, such as spicy Thai curries, olive oil-drenched Spanish tortillas, lamb dishes braised in yogurt and turmeric, briny Mediterranean sauces, and Mexican tacos of every stripe.
+These days, the dishes of my childhood are often on the back burner (like my best slow cooker pot roast) as I gravitate towards more adventurous shores.
+I crave foods I’d never even heard of as a child, such as spicy Thai curries, olive oil-drenched Spanish tortillas, briny Mediterranean sauces, and Mexican tacos of every stripe.

 That was the case until last week, when all I craved was comfort and familiarity.
-With the devastation of the fires in nearby Napa Valley coming on the heels of so much other grim news, it was hard to do much more than mourn the losses and cook like a madwoman.
+With the devastation of the fires in nearby Napa Valley coming on the heels of unfortunate new headlines, it was hard to do much more than mourn the losses and cook like a madwoman.
 And what I wanted to cook wasn’t cuisine from far off places, but the food of my childhood.

 Slow Cooker Pot Roast on the Menu